Sajanthamilselvam/Sajanthamilselvam/README.md

 ![Header](https://yourimageurl.com/header_image.gif) <!-- Replace with your header GIF URL -->

-## 👋 Hello!
+## 👋 Hello Everyone!

-I'm **Thamilselvam Sajan**, a third-year Mechanical Engineering undergraduate specializing in Mechatronics at the University of Peradeniya.
-As a passionate mechatronics student, I thrive on exploring the integration of mechanical systems with electronics and control systems.
-Recently, I've built a keen interest in **medical robotics** and **biomedical devices**, eager to delve deeper into these fields and contribute to innovative healthcare solutions.
+Passionate and driven final-year undergraduate in Mechatronics Engineering with a strong foundation in mechanical systems, electronics, and automation.
+With hands-on experience from multidisciplinary industrial training in water treatment and mechanical installations, I am eager to contribute to innovative engineering solutions.
+Seeking opportunities to gain practical experience in Control engineering, embedded systems, automation engineering, or electronic product development within a collaborative, forward-thinking environment.

 ![Profile GIF](https://yourgifurl.com/profile_gif.gif) <!-- Replace with your profile GIF URL -->